tophat2d/tophat/README.md

 ## umka bindings status

 - rawdraw
-  - working: CNFGSetup, CNFGBgColor, CNFGColor, CNFGClearFrame, CNFGSwapBuffers
+  - working: CNFGSetup, CNFGBgColor, CNFGColor, CNFGClearFrame, CNFGSwapBuffers, text drawing
-  - issues: CNFGGetDimensions - segfaults in the umkavm
   - notes: I do not play on making full rawdraw bindings. these will only support stuff such as making a window. rest will be done through the engine.
 - engine
   - working: rectangles, polygons, entities, collisions